nodejs/next-10/surveys/2024-04/questions.md

 	- MacOs
 	- Other?

-- What is your architecture in which you are running Node.js with Node.js ?
+- What architecture is the machine you are running Node.js for development?
 Do you plan to change that in the near future? (single choice - Other should give an input)
     - x64
     - ia32
     - arm